oran-testing/dos-attacker/README.md

 ## Introduction

-The tool is designed to provide high DPDK performances to burst any pcap dump on a single or multiple NIC port(s).

-To do so, the pcap files will be cached on hugepages before being sent through DPDK.
+The tool is designed based on DPDK-burst-replay to conduct O-RAN.TIFG.E2E-Test.0-v03.00 Secton 7.2.2 C-Plane eCPRI DoS Attack (Network layer).

 ## How to play with it